The Biggest Male Icon Every Year Since You Were Born

 2000: Denzel Washington

 The year 2000 gave us the classic film Remember the Titans, starring none other than Denzel Washington.
-During this same year, Washington also won the Golden Globe for Best Actor—Motion Picture Drama for his work in The Hurricane, making him the first African American to win the award since 1963.
+During this same year, Washington also won the Golden Globe for Best Actor—Motion Picture Drama for his work in The Hurricane, making him the first Black actor to win the award since 1963.

 2001: George Clooney

-There's no arguing that George Clooney is an iconic actor.
+There's no arguing that George Clooney is one of the biggest stars we've got.
 However, if there's one year in which he was especially ubiquitous, it's 2001.
-That was the year he starred in Ocean's Eleven and won the Golden Globe for Best Performance by an Actor in a Motion Picture (Musical or Comedy) for O Brother, Where Art Thou?
-Sure, some people knew how great Clooney was in the 1990s (thanks to ER), but everyone knew by 2001.
+That was the year he starred in Ocean's Eleven and won the Golden Globe for O Brother, Where Art Thou?
+Sure, millions of people knew how great Clooney was in the '90s (thanks to ER), but everyone knew by 2001.

 2002: Ryan Seacrest

 In 2002, the world was introduced to one of the biggest shows in television history: American Idol.
 Its host, of course, was none other than Ryan Seacrest, who quickly became synonymous with the reality competition series itself.
 Every year from 2004 to 2013, Seacrest was nominated for an Emmy for his part on Idol.
-He may not have been a singer, but the show wouldn't have been what it was without him.
+Today, he's a full-fledged mogul, while still doing his thing as a host.

 2003: Tom Brady

 There's a reason they call Tom Brady the GOAT: In 2003, the football legend won his second Super Bowl with the New England Patriots after being with them for only four years.
-That kicked off a series of wins in '04, '07, '11, '14, '16, '17, and '18.
+That kicked off a series of wins in 2004, 2007, 2011, 2014, 2016, 2017, and 2018, and 2020.
 To date, Brady has the most Super Bowl wins of any quarterback in NFL history.

 2004: David Beckham

-In 2004, FIFA published a list of legendary soccer player Pelé's picks of the 100 greatest living soccer players.
+In 2004, FIFA published legendary athlete Pelé's picks for the 100 greatest living soccer players.
 On the list was, of course, David Beckham, the British heartthrob who has become an international sensation not just for his soccer-playing abilities, but also because of his serious fashion game and his marriage to former Spice Girl Victoria Beckham.
 Talk about a power couple!

 2005: Heath Ledger

 From Lords of Dogtown to The Brothers Grimm, actor Heath Ledger was all over the silver screen in 2005.
-However, none of his performances were more memorable that year than the one in Brokeback Mountain, a film that gave representation to the otherwise neglected LGBTQ+ community.
+However, none of his characters that year were more memorable than that of Ennis Del Mar in the romantic drama Brokeback Mountain, which earned him his first Oscar nomination.

 2006: John Mayer